accetto/user-guide-g3/docs/010_get-started/image-family.md

 ### Inkscape

-The repository [accetto/ubuntu-vnc-xfce-inkscape-g3][ubuntu-vnc-xfce-inkscape-g3] contains the images that bring the popular vector drawing application [Inkscape][inkscape].
+The repository [accetto/ubuntu-vnc-xfce-inkscape-g3][ubuntu-vnc-xfce-inkscape-g3] contains images that bring the popular vector drawing application [Inkscape][inkscape].

 The images contain the current version from the `Ubuntu 22.04 LTS` distribution.